-The United Kingdom (UK) consists of England, Scotland, Wales and Northern Ireland, each of them with distinguished geographies.
-England is the home of London, a global financial and cultural centre and river Thames, major landmark in the UK.
+United Kingdom (UK) consists of England, Scotland, Wales, and Northern Ireland, each of them with distinguished geographies.
+England is the home of London, a global financial and cultural centre, and the river Thames, a major landmark in the UK.
 Scotland is a land of Highland mountains, offshore islands of Skye and Lewis, and the legendary Loch Ness monster.

 - Official name: United Kingdom of Great Britain and Northern Ireland